Redshift Security: Access and Data Flows Explained

 Another important aspect when creating a data share is whether your data share can be shared with Redshift clusters that are publicly accessible.

-In case that the data share is already set as publicly accessible it is possible to modify this setting to false:
+In case that the data share is already set as publicly accessible it’s possible to modify this setting to false:

-Summary and How Dig Security can help with Data Security Posture Management for Redshift
+How Prisma Cloud Can Help with Data Security Posture Management for Redshift

 Appropriately configuring Redshift access controls may be challenging, but it can be done manually.
-However, continuously monitoring your controls to ensure that they function as intended becomes a challenge, especially as you scale your data analytics usage.
+Continuously monitoring your controls to ensure they function as intended, though, becomes a challenge, especially as you scale your data analytics usage.

-Dig prevents exposure of sensitive data with full data security posture management (DSPM) capabilities, highlighting data misconfigurations, access anomalies and data vulnerabilities that increase the risk of a data breach.
-Dig enriches DSPM with real time data detection and response (DDR) to ensure an immediate handling of newly discovered data related incidents by integrating with your existing security solutions.
+Prisma Cloud prevents exposure of sensitive data with full data security posture management (DSPM) capabilities, highlighting data misconfigurations, access anomalies and data vulnerabilities that increase the risk of a data breach.
+Dig enriches DSPM with near real-time data detection and response (DDR) to ensure an immediate handling of newly discovered data-related incidents by integrating with your existing security solutions.

-In our next blog in the series of Redshift inside-out we will continue to review security features of Redshift including encryption, backups and logs.
-More to come in our series exploring Redshift possible attack vectors, and how to hunt and prevent them (Data detection and response -DDR).
+In our next post in the series of Redshift inside-out, we’ll continue to review security features of Redshift, including encryption, backups and logs.
+More to come in our series exploring potential Redshift attack vectors and how to hunt and prevent them.